 We have two industry verticals: Fashion and the Built Environment.
 And we have one cross-cutting programme, Finance and Capital Market Transformation, that works across our industry verticals.
 This area will work with financial actors as well as with the industry actors to foster a shift in the global financial system.
 It will also influence investments in fashion and the built environment, to explore how finance can be used to encourage or foster innovation and good business practice.

 What does the name mean?

 Laudes (pronounced Lah-oo-des) Laudes is derived from the Latin word for 'praise’.
 It alludes to the Canticle of the Sun (Laudes Creaturarum), a song that celebrates all of creation as one family, and refers to the 2015 papal encyclical, Laudato si': On Care for Our Common Home.
 The encyclical presents the current interconnected social and environmental crises as the result of the pursuit of limitless growth.
-It calls us all enter into debate, seek new ways of understanding progress, and invites the world of business to play a unique role.
+It calls us all to enter into debate, seek new ways of understanding progress, and invites the world of business to play a unique role.
 Touching on the shared Catholic heritage of the Brenninkmeijer family entrepreneurs, Laudes reveals both inspiration and purpose: to move towards the vision set out in Laudato si'.
 At the same time, Laudes is an invitation to draw our own inspirations and traditions, believe that change is possible, and join together to build a just and regenerative economy.

 In what geographies does Laudes Foundation work in?